microsoft/AISkillsForWindows/samples/SentimentAnalyzerCustomSkill/README.md

 ﻿# Sentiment Analyzer AI Skill sample

 Provides an end-to-end sample to show how to write an AI Skill for Windows by extending the [Microsoft.AI.Skills.SkillInterface](../../doc/Microsoft.AI.Skills.SkillInterface.md) base API.
-This skill's implementation leverages the Windows built-in `FaceDetector` and `Windows.AI` APIs along a Machine Learning model in ONNX format to identify a face in an image and infer its sentiment.
+This skill's implementation leverages the Windows built-in `FaceDetector` and `Windows.AI` APIs along a Machine Learning model in ONNX format to identify a face in an image, segment the portion of the image where the face is, feed it to the ml model and infer its sentiment.
 This sample also contains scripts to package the skill's Windows Runtime Component and its assets to a NuGet package (.nupkg).
-It also provides sample applications written in C++ and C# targetting UWP, Win32 Desktop and .NetCore 3.0 Desktop that ingest this NuGet package and exercise the skill against images.
+It also provides sample applications written in C++ and C# targetting UWP, Win32 Desktop and .NetCore 3.0 Desktop that ingest this NuGet package and execute the skill against images.

 ## Scenario
-A developer wants to expose a functionality to his/her users that infers the sentiments of persons from an image.
+A developer wants to expose a functionality to his/her users that infers the sentiments of persons from an image like so:

 ![TestApp1](./doc/TestApp1.jpg)